 Could you please confirm how the income/equity share works?
 Will the NIHR share any new IP and will it definitely want a financial return on any new IP created during the project?

 The NIHR funds a wide spectrum of health research and is keen to support the exploitation of products or treatments developed under its funded research to ensure that the benefits are not lost to UK patients and there is a return on its investment.
 The return on investment will depend on the nature of the funded project and the level of funding provided and will be agreed as part of the NIHR commercialisation agreement.
 Potential forms of return on investment include patient benefit, cost savings to the NHS, public good and commercial return in the form of a share of revenues generated through IP licensing or consultancy, taking shares in new businesses created, or seeking product or service discounts, thereby generating cost savings.
 IP ownership would normally lie with the Lead applicant, or in certain circumstances with a collaborating party.
 The funder will not own any IP created during a funded i4i PDA.

 Does the applicant need to have secured a patent before applying for PDA?
 How can the applicant demonstrate the IP value of his proposal?

 There is no requirement for having a patent granted at the time of submission of an application.
 However, we are looking for strong evidence that the level of innovation in the proposed technology is high.
-Providing competitor analysis and clearly describing how the proposed technology stands out from any similar ones or any alternative solutions to the same problem would be taken into account.
+Providing competitor analysis, the level of innovativeness and clearly describing how the proposed technology stands out from any similar ones or any alternative solutions to the same problem would be taken into account.
 Seeking a professional consultation with a patent attorney could be an additional way of supporting the strong IP position of the project further.